Larry Rountree III

-Larry Rountree III (born February 13, 1999) is an American football running back for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Missouri.
+Larry Rountree III (born February 13, 1999) is an American professional football running back for the Birmingham Stallions of the United Football League (UFL).
+He played college football for the Missouri Tigers, receiving second-team All-SEC honors in 2020.
+Rountree was selected in the sixth round of the 2021 NFL draft by the Los Angeles Chargers, where he played two seasons.
+He joined the Stallions in 2024 and was a member of the team that won the 2024 UFL Championship Game.

-Early years
+Early life

 Rountree attended Millbrook High School in Raleigh, North Carolina.
 As a senior, he ran for 1,147 yards on 201 carries with 21 touchdowns.
 He committed to the University of Missouri to play college football.

 College career

 As a true freshman at Missouri in 2017, Rountree played in all 13 games and rushed for 703 yards on 126 carries with six touchdowns.
 As a sophomore he became the starting running back, rushing 225 times for 1,216 yards and 11 touchdowns.
 As a junior, he rushed for 829 yards on 186 carries and nine touchdowns.
 Rountree returned to Missouri his senior year in 2020.
 During the season, he rushed for 972 yards and set the school record for career rushing yards (3,720) by a running back.